 This policy of equal opportunity pertains to all aspects of the employment relationship, including application and initial employment, promotion and transfer, selection for training opportunity, wage and salary administration and the application of service, retirement, seniority and employee benefit plan policies.

-It is also the policy of the company to provide employees a workplace free from any form of sexual harassment.
+It is also the policy of the Marathon to provide employees a workplace free from any form of sexual harassment.
 Sexual harassment in any manner or form is expressly prohibited.

-For further information, please refer to the company's policies on Equal Employment Opportunity, Affirmative Action and Anti-Harassment.
+For further information, please refer to Marathon's Equal Employment Opportunity policy.

 B. HIRING OF FEDERAL EMPLOYEES

 Complex rules govern the recruitment and employment of U.S. Government employees in private industry.
-Prior clearance to discuss possible employment with, make offers to, or hire (as an employee or consultant) any Government employee (current and former employees if employed by Government within 1 year) must be obtained from the Legal Department.
+Prior clearance to discuss possible employment with, make offers to, or hire (as an employee or consultant) any Government employee (current and former employees if employed by Government within 1 year) must be obtained from the company President.

 V. PROPER USE OF COMPANY RESOURCES

-The success of our company results from providing superior quality and timely service at competitive prices.
-Our company does not seek to gain improper advantage by offering business courtesies such as entertainment, meals, transportation, or lodging to our customers.
+The success of Marathon results from providing superior quality and timely service at competitive prices.
+Marathon does not seek to gain improper advantage by offering business courtesies such as entertainment, meals, transportation, or lodging to our customers.
 Employees, subcontractors and suppliers should never offer any type of business courtesy to a customer for the purpose of obtaining favorable treatment or advantage.

 With regard to U.S. Government and other public entity customers, you may not provide or pay for any meal, refreshment, entertainment, travel, or lodging expenses or other business courtesies for a government employee (including civil service and private contractors working for the government) in a manner that contravenes the government's policies.
 If you do business with these authorities, you are expected to know and respect all such restrictions.

-2. Even though not otherwise prohibited, MCC Employees, as well as its subcontractors and suppliers, will not offer or give to any representative or employee of a higher tier government contractor any entertainment, gift, gratuity or anything else of value that such representative or employee is known to be prohibited from accepting under the policies of the higher tier government contractor.
+Even if not otherwise prohibited, Marathon employees, as well as its subcontractors and suppliers, will not offer or give to any representative or employee of a higher tier government contractor any entertainment, gift, gratuity or anything else of value that such representative or employee is known to be prohibited from accepting under the policies of the higher tier government contractor.

 B. SUBCONTRACTOR & SUPPLIER RELATIONSHIPS

 When dealing with or making decisions affecting subcontractors and suppliers, employees shall be careful not to inadvertently obligate either themselves or the company to subcontractors and suppliers.
-In conducting business with subcontractors and suppliers, employees are expected to act fairly and objectively and in the best interests of the company.
+In conducting business with subcontractors and suppliers, employees are expected to act fairly and objectively and in the best interests of Marathon.

 Federal laws prohibit the offering, soliciting, or accepting of any kickback, as well as the including of any amount of a kickback in a contract with the government.
 A kickback is defined as any money, fee, commission, credit, gift, gratuity, thing of value, or compensation of any kind that is provided for the purpose of improperly obtaining or rewarding favorable treatment in connection with a contract with the government.
 In addition, the "Anti-Kickback Act of 1986" requires each prime contractor and subcontractor to promptly report a violation of the kickback laws to the appropriate Federal agency Inspector General or the Department of Justice if the contractor has reasonable grounds to believe that a violation exists.

-1. MCC Employees, as well as its subcontractors and suppliers, may not accept gifts, entertainment or other gratuities from anyone seeking a contract with or purchase by MCC (in whatever form, including purchase orders or credit card purchases), other than customary business courtesies that are reasonable in frequency and value.
-MCC Employees, as well as its subcontractors and suppliers, may not solicit any gift, entertainment, or other gratuity.
+Marathon employees, as well as its subcontractors and suppliers, may not accept gifts, entertainment, or other gratuities from anyone seeking a contract with or purchase by Marathon (in whatever form, including purchase orders or credit card purchases), other than customary business courtesies that are reasonable in frequency and value.
+Marathon employees, as well as its subcontractors and suppliers, may not solicit any gift, entertainment, or other gratuity.
 Seeking or accepting any payment, gift or other thing of value from any subcontractor, vendor or supplier for the purpose of obtaining or acknowledging favorable treatment under a government contract or subcontract (a “kickback”) is a crime.

-2. Aside from the restrictions of paragraph B, additional limitations apply to those employees who have direct purchasing responsibilities.
+Additional limitations apply to those employees who have direct purchasing responsibilities.
 This includes all employees in the purchasing department and others, if designated by the operating unit such that the affected employees can be readily identified.
 The additional designations could include, for example, employees who are supplier quality assurance representatives, employees responsible for source selections, or employees authorized to make credit card purchases.
-Such employees may only accept (a) beverages, light snacks and business meals served during business meetings held at the facilities of subcontractors, vendors, or suppliers, (b) business meals when in travel status, (c) promotional or advertising items having a truly nominal value, such as baseball caps or pads of paper, and (d) any other gift, entertainment, or other gratuity if reported to and approved in writing by an MCC Officer.
-Guidance with respect to this policy can be obtained from the MCC President.
+Such employees may only accept (a) beverages, light snacks and business meals served during business meetings held at the facilities of subcontractors, vendors, or suppliers, (b) business meals when in travel status, (c) promotional or advertising items having a truly nominal value, such as baseball caps or pads of paper, and (d) any other gift, entertainment, or other gratuity if reported to and approved in writing by an Marathon Officer.
+Guidance with respect to this policy can be obtained from the Marathon President.

 C. POLITICAL ACTIVITIES

-Our company believes strongly in the democratic political process and encourages employees to participate personally on their own time in that process.
+Marathon believes strongly in the democratic political process and encourages employees to participate personally on their own time in that process.
 In no event may an employee be reimbursed in any manner for personal political activities.
-Any questions should be referred to the Legal Department.
+Any questions should be referred to the company President.

 VI.
 MAINTAINING YOUR POSITION OF TRUST

-We expect you to devote your full working time and efforts to the company's interests and to avoid any activity that might detract from or conflict with those interests.
+We expect you to devote your full working time and efforts to Marathon’s interests and to avoid any activity that might detract from or conflict with those interests.
 In particular, you must be aware of certain situations that might compromise your position of trust.

 A. CONFLICTS OF INTEREST

-You may not have any employment, consulting or other business relationship with a competitor, customer, subcontractor or supplier of the company or invest in any such entity (except for moderate holdings of publicly traded securities) unless you have the advance written permission of the President.
+You may not have any employment, consulting or other business relationship with a competitor, customer, subcontractor or supplier of Marathon or invest in any such entity (except for moderate holdings of publicly traded securities) unless you have the advance written permission of the company President.

-Outside employment may also constitute a conflict of interest if it places an employee in the position of appearing to represent the company, involves providing services substantially similar to those the company provides, or lessens the efficiency, attentiveness or productivity normally expected of employees on their jobs.
-The President must approve all outside employment that raises any question in this regard in advance.
+Outside employment may also constitute a conflict of interest if it places an employee in the position of appearing to represent Marathon, involves providing services substantially similar to those the company provides, or lessens the efficiency, attentiveness or productivity normally expected of employees on their jobs.
+The company President must approve all outside employment that raises any question in this regard in advance.

 You may not be self-employed in any manner without prior permission of management.